IoT-gamer/flutter_face_tracking_excercise_app/README.md

 - **Face not detected**: Ensure adequate lighting and position your face within camera view
 - **App crashing**: Check logs for ML Kit or camera-related errors
 - **Data not saving**: Verify storage permissions are granted
+- **Model not loading**: Ensure model files are in the correct location and pubspec.yaml is properly configured
+- **Poor predictions**: Collect more training data or adjust the model architecture in the Python script

 ## Contributing